cjshawMIT/edx-documentation/en_us/shared/students/SFD_mobile.rst

  When you create an account, you are asked for the following information.

  * Your full name.
-This name is used on certificates that you earn.
+This name is used on certificates that you earn and is shown on your edX profile if you share a full profile.
  * The username that will identify you to course teams and to other learners.
  * A password.
  * The country or region that you live in.